flavioespinoza/ai-seo-report-generator/README.md

 ## Environment Variables

-Create a `.env.local` file at the root with the following variables:
+Create a `.env` file at the root with the following variables:

 ```bash
 # OpenAI API Key